mmmattmorris/shoutem.github.io/_posts/1-1-5-UsingUIToolkit.md

 When restaurant in the list is touched, we will open details screen for that restaurant.
 To make views respond to touches, use [TouchableOpacity](https://facebook.github.io/react-native/docs/touchableopacity.html) component from React Native.
 Shoutem's `navigateTo` redux action creator is used to navigate to another screen.

 To get the full name of `Details` screen, use `ext` function from `app/extension.js`.
-This function returns the full name for the extension part passed as its first argument (e.g. returns `michael.restaurants.Details` for `Details`) or extension `name` if no argument is passed.
+This function returns the full name for the extension part passed as its first argument (e.g. returns `tom.restaurants.Details` for `Details`) or extension `name` if no argument is passed.

 Let's import these things: